 For a lot of us, checking our Gmail inbox is a daily ritual, and Google’s email client comes packed with labels, filters, stars, and other features meant to help you sort and manage your messages as quickly as possible.
 But those are just surface-level—you can go deeper.

 Experimenting with Gmail’s layout is a powerful, but often overlooked way to boost your email productivity.
 It can surface the most important messages first, help you avoid inbox clutter, and give you a different perspective on your mountain of emails.

-1. Show unread emails first
+1. Sort unread emails to the top

 2. Show important emails first

-You can also have Gmail show you the most important emails in your inbox first, as judged by Google’s artificial intelligence algorithms—those algorithms are based on indicators such as who you email most frequently and the keywords in your messages.
+If simply sorting by unread isn’t enough, you can choose to have Gmail bring the most important emails to the top of your inbox.
+Importance is judged by Google’s artificial intelligence algorithms, and those algorithms are based on indicators such as who you email most frequently and the keywords inside your messages.
 Emails that Gmail thinks are important have a small yellow arrow next to their subject headers.

-3. Show starred emails first
+3. Display starred emails first

 [Related: 4 tips to bring your Gmail inbox to zero]